Sisters find each other after decades of separation

 “I had built up this image of the sister that I hoped I’d have, and I am so fortunate.
 She’s everything I could ever wish for, for a sister.
 I’m blown away,” said Strang.

-They will be spending Thanksgiving together before Amanda and her husband return to England on Sunday.
+They will be spending Thanksgiving together before Amanda, and her husband returns to England on Sunday.

 View the video to learn more about their reunion.